 - Filing an Official Military Application Form (Federal Form Number 76), distributed by the United States Department of Defense.

-Completed absentee and mail-in ballot applications must be received by the county board of elections no later than 8 pm on Election Day.
+Completed absentee and mail-in ballot applications must be received by the county board of elections no later than the day before Election Day.

 The special write-in ballot includes all of the offices and questions that will appear on the official ballots for the electors election district, but not the names of the candidates for the offices.
 Instead, elections officials will provide to the voter a separate list that will include the names of all of the candidates who have filed petitions or papers seeking to appear on the official ballot and who have not withdrawn or had their names removed from the ballot by a court.
 A special write-in absentee ballot returned to the county board of elections will be handled and counted in the same manner as an absentee ballot cast on an official absentee ballot.
 Access this type of write-ballot.